krishaamer/green-filter-research/research/abstract.md

 The major contribution of the study is an interactive artefact - a design prototype of an AI companion, informed by design research.

-**Keywords**: Climate Anxiety, Sustainability, Human-AI Interaction, Finance
+**Keywords**: Climate Anxiety, Sustainability, Human-AI Interaction

 TODO New Economics propose all sorts of new ideas, Donut Economy, Degrowth, Re The Progress Principle is a term coined by Teresa Amabile